tpoisot/ms_spegen_cooc/methods.md

 $E = e^{H-H_{\mathrm{max}}}$

-$E = 1$ when no two organisms have the same level of specificity, and $E = 0$ when all values of $\mathbf{s}'$ are equal.
+It follows that $E = 1$ when no two organisms have the same level of specificity, and $E = 0$ when all values of $\mathbf{s}'$ are equal.
 Note that rounding to the second decimal place allows accounting for the fact that some organisms may have very similar (but not exactly equal) specificities.
-Small differences in the values of specificity are less important than the potential amplitude of measurement error, as preliminary tests indicated that the degree to which values of $\mathbf{s}'$ are rounded does not qualitatively change observed relationships.
+Small differences in the values of specificity are less important than the potential amplitude of measurement error, as preliminary tests indicated that the rounding of $\mathbf{s}'$ does not qualitatively change observed relationships.
 It is also known that small differences in link strength have little to no impact in larger networks [@ber04].

 Finally, we present a simple summary statistic that we call “strategy diversity” ($D$),